Tenterhooks

-NOTE: I would not say that I’m ‘IN TO‘ Chemistry, but I do know that in the Periodic Table of Elements that CU means Copper (Kupfer) and that putting together Na and Cl makes Salt.
-Now you need to know some street language / Cologuialisms to understand this joke.
-Also, did you know that if you had too much of either Na or Cl it could kill you, but put them together and if you do not get enough Salt you will die….
+NOTE: I would not say that I’m ‘IN TO‘ Chemistry, but I do know that in the Periodic Table of Elements that CU means Copper (Kupfer) and that putting together Na (Sodium) and Cl (Chlorine) makes Salt.
+Now you need to know some street language / Colloquialisms to understand this joke.
+Also, did you know that if you had too much of either Na or Cl it could kill you, but put them together and if you do not get enough Salt, you will die….

 can be found below the translation exercises.